Heartworm is in our top three of most common diseases we encounter in our daily work. It is a disease that will slowly kill your pet.

 Eventually, Pancho was healthy enough for treatment (taking his other ails into consideration).
 The vet gave him an injection in his muscle next to his spine.
 This made Pancho very unwell that evening.
 Pancho needed to be restricted from exercise and remain in a cool area during treatment.
 After a month, he had to go back for the same injection, followed by another one the next day.
 Not only is this a painful treatment and an even more painful disease, it is a costly one!

 Poor Pancho passed away during an operation on his leg due to his enlarged heart from the heartworms.

 Preventing is better than curing

 Protect your dog from getting heartworm.
 It’s so easy!
-Heartguard, a chewable, palatable pill sold in Curaçao, can be found at various pet shops and at all veterinary practices.
-One pill a month will save your dog from a slow death!
-You’ll need to start giving your pup Heartguard as soon as they are 6 months old.
+Heartgard is a chewable, palatable pill sold in Curaçao, and can be found at various pet shops and at all veterinary practices, including Claus Clinic.
+One pill a month will save your dog from a slow death.
+You’ll need to start giving your pup Heartgard as soon as they are 6 months old.
 Never start your dog on heartworm prevention without checking if your dog is infected with heartworm.